Gakuto1112/MinecraftDiscordChatSync/.github/README.md

 Locale data is stored at `./locales`.
 Only English and Japanese are provided by default, but you can create locale data by extracting game language data from game resources.

 1. Open terminal.
-2. Set current directory to `../MinecraftDiscordChatSync/src/locales/locale_generator`.
+2. Set current directory to `.../MinecraftDiscordChatSync/.
-3. If you haven't installed modules yet, type `npm install` to install modules.
-4. Type `ts-node LocaleDataGenerator.ts` to launch tool.
+3. Type `npx generate-locale` (If you used [3-A](#3-a-the-way-using-npm)) or `npm run generate_locale` (If you used [3-B](#3-b-the-way-downloading-this-repository-directly)) to launch the tool.
-5. Follow the instructions and enter the necessary information to generate locale data.
+4. Follow the instructions and enter the necessary information to generate locale data.
-6. `../<lang_code>/<lang_code>.tsv` is the locale data used by this system.
+5. `.../MinecraftDiscordChatSync/locales/<lang_code>/<lang_code>.tsv` is the locale data used by this system.
 Please open this and translate each key.

+[**Notes**]
+- You need to **install Minecraft and launch once** to use this tool.
+- This tool is for only vanilla data.
+If you want to add mod data, you need to add them manually.

 ## Notes
 - If the format of the game is changed by mods or plugins, this system may not work correctly.